illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

   * Each member of your team needs to use the site and engage in making an account and at least 5 interaction
   * Posts must be real -- not "test test"

+### 10 User Site Review

+You will need to find 10 classmates (not on your team) and ask them to sit down and "use" your site.
+This will include you having a short explanation of the site and then explaining what the task might be (each groups site functionality will differ).
+Your specific tasks might include: signup for the service, purchase an item, make a post, or search for an item.
+This is to be designed and accomplished by the UI/UX person.
+You as the interviewer need to watch and take notes on how they accomplish the task.
+Your system needs to be stable so that the artifacts of these experiments remain resident for the sprint presentation.

+Record their information:

+* Name of student
+* Major
+* Include a description of the tasks you gave them
+  * Include your experience of how they did
+* Write your conclusions

 ## Deliverables

 * **All sections** critiques due on Monday April 22nd 10:00am.